mbrt/keygen-post/post.md

 The version check is done by making an HTTP request to a specific page that returns a page having only the last version number of the software.
 Don't ask me why the protection is not completely server side but involves static tables, version checks and things like that.
 I don't know!

 Anyway, this is the big picture of the registration validation functions, and this is pretty boring.
 Let's move on to the interesting part.
 You may notice that I provided code for the main procedure, but not for the helper functions like `get_license_type`, `compute_customer_number`, and so on.
 This is because I did not have to reverse them.
 They contains a lot of arithmetical and logical operations on registration data, and they are very difficult to understand.
-The good news is that we do not have to understand, we need only to reverse them!
+The good news is that we do not have to understand them, we need only to reverse them!

 ## Symbolic execution
 Symbolic execution is a way to execute programs using symbolic variables instead of concrete values.
 A symbolic variable is used whenever a value can be controlled by user input (this can be done by hand or determined by using taint analysis), and could be a file, standard input, a network stream, etc. Symbolic execution translates the program's semantics into a logical formula.
 Each instruction cause that formula to be updated.
 By solving a formula for one path, we get concrete values for the variables.
 If those values are used in the program, the execution reaches that program point.
 Dynamic Symbolic Execution (DSE) builds the logical formula at runtime, step-by-step, following one path at a time.
 When a branch of the program is found during the execution, the engine transforms the condition into arithmetic operations.
 It then chooses the T (true) or F (false) branch and updates the formula with this new constraint (or its negation).
 At the end of a path, the engine can backtrack and select another path to execute.
 For example: